What are peer-to-peer payments?

 How do P2P payment platforms protect users from potential scams?

-Many P2P payment platforms have implemented a variety of strategies to protect users from potential scams.
-Some platforms provide comprehensive guidelines and educational resources about common scam tactics and how to avoid them.
-Some have sophisticated algorithms and artificial intelligence systems to identify and block suspicious activity, as well as dedicated security teams to investigate potential fraud.
+P2P payment platforms employ various strategies to protect users from scams.
+Many services provide guidelines on common scam tactics and how to avoid them.
+Some may also use algorithms and AI to identify and block suspicious activity, as well as dedicated security teams to investigate potential fraud.

 Are P2P payments fast?